Chemical formula: Overview

-Types

 Empirical formula

 In chemistry, the empirical formula of a chemical is a simple expression of the relative number of each type of atom or ratio of the elements in the compound.
 Empirical formulae are the standard for ionic compounds, such as CaCl2, and for macromolecules, such as SiO2.
 An empirical formula makes no reference to isomerism, structure, or absolute number of atoms.
 The term empirical refers to the process of elemental analysis, a technique of analytical chemistry used to determine the relative percent composition of a pure chemical substance by element.

 For example, hexane has a molecular formula of C6H14, and (for one of its isomers, n-hexane) a structural formula CH3CH2CH2CH2CH2CH3, implying that it has a chain structure of 6 carbon atoms, and 14 hydrogen atoms.
 However, the empirical formula for hexane is C3H7.
 Likewise the empirical formula for hydrogen peroxide, H2O2, is simply HO, expressing the 1:1 ratio of component elements.
 Formaldehyde and acetic acid have the same empirical formula, CH2O.
 This is also the molecular formula for formaldehyde, but acetic acid has double the number of atoms.

 Like the other formula types detailed below, an empirical formula shows the number of elements in a molecule, and determines whether it is a binary compound, ternary compound, quaternary compound, or has even more elements.